JumboSec/jumbosec.github.io/index.md

 New member?
 Join our slack channel at [jumbosec.slack.com](https://jumbosec.slack.com).

-Weekly meetings are Sunday's at 5pm in SEC/Anderson 208.
+Weekly meetings are Sundays at 5pm in SEC/Anderson 208.

 Our website is currently under construction, but feel free to contact us using the link below: